- D.J. Gugenheim

 Hey Asher House Wellness family—Lee here!
 I just witnessed a classic “pack moment” with my own dogs and realized it’s a perfect opportunity to share a quick lesson in pack leadership, trust, and healthy communication.
-At Asher House Wellness, our mission is to empower you and your pets to thrive together—whether through our vet-approved joint chews, calming anxiety treats, or holistic training tips.
+At Asher House Wellness, our mission is to empower you and your pets to thrive together—whether through our high-quality Hip & Joint Chews, Probiotic Digestive Chews, or holistic training tips.
 Here’s what I saw and how you can apply it in your own pack:

 1. Let Your Pack Speak Their Language